SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Experiment

 \subsection{Sensitivity Analysis}

-We conduct a comprehensive sensitivity analysis in Appendix \ref{A: sensitivity analysis}.
-For the balance coefficient $\alpha$ and the risk scale $\gamma$, we observe stable and consistent performance trends across a wide range of values for both hyperparameters.
-Importantly, across all tested settings, \ourmethod~consistently outperforms the baselines (see Tables \ref{tab:alpha_sensitivity_chair} and \ref{tab:risk_scale_chair}).
-For the maximum visual boosting factor $m_{\text{vis}}^{\max}$ and the maximum textual suppression factor $m_{\text{txt}}^{\max}$, we observe that excessively large values of either factor can lead to performance degradation, particularly for Qwen3-VL (see Tables~\ref{tab:m_visual_chair} and~\ref{tab:m_text_chair}).
-This behavior is expected, as overly aggressive visual boosting or text suppression may distort the original attention distribution, causing the model to overemphasize or underutilize certain modalities.
-This phenomenon is consistent with observations reported in \citet{Liu2024PayingMA}.
-Notably, within a moderate range of values, our method consistently achieves strong hallucination reduction while maintaining stable F1 scores, indicating that the method is effective and robust under reasonable boosting strengths.
+We conduct sensitivity analysis in Appendix~\ref{A: sensitivity analysis}.
+Although \ourmethod~introduces several hyperparameters, its parameterization is comparable to existing VAA baselines, which also require method- or architecture-specific configurations.
+For each LVLM, we tune hyperparameters on 500 validation samples from the CHAIR benchmark and then keep the resulting model-specific hyperparameter set fixed across all benchmarks.
+This makes the tuning process lightweight and avoids benchmark-specific hyperparameter search.
+For the balance coefficient $\alpha$ and risk scale $\gamma$, \ourmethod~shows stable performance across a wide range of values and consistently outperforms VAA baselines under all tested settings (see Tables~\ref{tab:alpha_sensitivity_chair} and~\ref{tab:risk_scale_chair}).
+For the maximum VAA factor $m_{\text{vis}}^{\max}$ and the text suppression factor $m_{\text{txt}}^{\max}$, excessively large values can degrade performance, especially on Qwen3-VL (see Tables~\ref{tab:m_visual_chair} and~\ref{tab:m_text_chair}).
+This is expected, as overly aggressive visual amplification or text suppression may distort the original attention distribution and cause the model to overemphasize or underutilize certain modalities, consistent with prior observations~\citep{Liu2024PayingMA}.
+Within moderate ranges, however, \ourmethod~consistently reduces hallucinations while maintaining stable \emph{F1} scores, indicating robustness under reasonable intervention strengths.